-In this digital age of anxiety inducing holiday snaps, swipes, likes, matches and ghosting, more and more people are turning to the 10,000-year-old craft to reconnect to something more tangible.
+In this digital age of anxiety-inducing holiday snaps, swipes, likes, matches and ghosting, more and more people are turning to the 10,000-year-old craft of pottery to reconnect to something more tangible.

-So to help you, we’ve been busy rolling around in more mud than a wet Glastonbury in order to bring you the best that the city has to offer.
-We’ve broken them down into the different areas you might want to try and have included the price of a taster class…
+So to help you, we’ve been busy rolling around in more mud than a wet Glastonbury in order to narrow down the best pottery classes London has to offer.
+We’ve broken them down into the different areas you might want to try, and we’ve included the price of a taster class…

 …so that you don’t get mugged off.

-Based out of a studio on Stepney City Farm Jess Jos specialises in throwing tableware.
+Based out of a studio on Stepney City Farm, Jess Jos specialises in throwing tableware.
 She runs throwing classes for novices, right up to fellow professionals.
-Her bespoke tableware courses are aimed at making a specific end-product and include cups and bowls; plates; mugs; tea & coffee pots; and jugs/moon jars.
+Her bespoke tableware courses are aimed at making a specific end-product and include cups and bowls; plates; mugs; tea & coffee pots; and moon jars.

 If once a week isn’t enough and you prefer to get stuck in – she also runs intensive courses over 4 days that cover the basics of throwing, making different shapes on the wheel; and using different clays.